Gmagon/src.gmagon.com/source/guide/trytomp3/how-can-i-convert-aac-to-mp3.md

 layout: guide
-title: How can I convert AAC to MP3?
+title: How can I convert AAC to MP3 on Mac?
 keywords: aac to mp3 converter, aac to mp3 mac, aac to mp3 audio converter mac, convert a aac to mp3, change a aac to mp3, aac to mp3 batch, aac to mp3 conversion, aac to mp3 batch converter mac
-description: Is it possible to convert AAC files to MP3 format on a Mac?
-If you are trying to figure out a way to do this, you are in the right place.
+description: This article aims to help those who are in search of a solution to convert AAC files to MP3 format on a Mac.
 ---
+This article aims to help those who are in search of a solution to convert AAC files to MP3 format on a Mac.
+If it is what you are looking for, keep reading to learn more.
 ![](../img/aac.jpg)

 ##  What is AAC format?